hyperturtle/Stache/README.md

 </div>
 ```

-You can also apply the inverted block to supply default blocks
+You can also apply the inverted block or default block to supply default blocks

 #### master =